mohitsat/EcommerceApplication/README.md

 # EcommerceApplication
 E-commerce Application

-Used Java8, Spring Boot, Spring Data JPA, PostgreSQL, Swagger.
+Used Java8, Spring Boot, Spring Data JPA, PostgreSQL, REST API, Swagger.

 The application has the following endpoints: